Berezovsky v Michaels: Proceedings

-At first instance, Popplewell J. held that where a party was not subject to a jurisdiction, it was for the court to determine the appropriate forum (citing Spiliada Maritime Corp v Cansulex Ltd [1987] A.C.
+At first instance, Popplewell J held that where a party was not subject to a jurisdiction, it was for the court to determine the appropriate forum (citing Spiliada Maritime Corp v Cansulex Ltd [1987] A.C.
 460).
-It was found that the plaintiffs' connection with England was "tenuous" and stayed the proceedings.
+It was found that the plaintiffs' connection with England was "tenuous", and Popplewell stayed the proceedings.
 After the plaintiffs provided further evidence of their connection with England on appeal, the Court of Appeal overturned the decision, and held that, per the Spilada test, as there was strong evidence of the plaintiffs' connection with England, England was a suitable forum for the trial.

 Judgment

-The House of Lords upheld the Court of Appeal's decision by a 3-2 majority (Lord Hoffmann and Lord Hope of Craighead dissenting), dismissing the appeals, and finding that on the additional evidence provided England was an appropriate forum and the trial of actions should proceed in England.
+The House of Lords upheld the Court of Appeal's decision by a 3–2 majority (Lord Hoffmann and Lord Hope of Craighead dissenting), dismissing the appeals, and finding that on the additional evidence provided England was an appropriate forum and the trial of actions should proceed in England.

 In his dissent, Lord Hoffmann observed:

 The plaintiffs are forum shoppers in the most literal sense.
 They have weighed up the advantages to them of the various jurisdictions that might be available and decided that England is the best place in which to vindicate their international reputations.
 They want English law, English judicial integrity and the international publicity which would attend success in an English libel action.